-The R&S FPL1000 is intended for the development, production and verification of electronic components and devices in industrial, administrative, and laboratory environments.
-Use the R&S FPL1000 only for its designated purpose.
+The product is intended for the development, production and verification of electronic components and devices in industrial, administrative, and laboratory environments.
+Use the product only for its designated purpose.
 Observe the operating conditions and performance limits stated in the data sheet.